octave-6/ratiobot/README.md

 Changes on the way:
   * daily weather tweets in honor of Edbot
+  * user specific ratios for a more personalized experience
   * Teach it how to brew my daily cup of coffee

 ## Ratiobot 1.1.1: